Exploratorium: Founding and early years

+Palace of Fine Arts

 In late August 1969, the Exploratorium opened with little fanfare at the Palace of Fine Arts.
-Oppenheimer "simply opened the doors."
+Oppenheimer "simply opened the doors".
 Although the building needed many improvements, Oppenheimer couldn't afford to make the changes, and decided to allow the public to come and watch exhibits being built and changes being made as part of the participatory ethos of the institution.
 An early proposal would have erected a wall between the workshop where exhibits were being developed and the main visitor areas.
-Instead, Oppenheimer insisted that the workshop be placed without a wall, right next to the main entrance so that visitors could experience "the way a shop smells when you burn the wood in a saw, or smell the oil from a lathe."
-Above the workshop was a sign, made by the wife of George Gamow, a physicist, educator, and friend of Oppenheimer who had died just a year before the opening of the Exploratorium.
+Instead, Oppenheimer insisted that the workshop be placed without a wall, right next to the main entrance so that visitors could experience "the way a shop smells when you burn the wood in a saw, or smell the oil from a lathe".
+Above the workshop was a sign made by Barbara Perkins Gamow, who was the wife of George Gamow, a physicist, educator, and friend of Oppenheimer who had died just a year before the opening of the Exploratorium.
 "Here Is Being Created the Exploratorium a Community Museum Dedicated to Awareness" the inscription said.
 (Today, a copy of this motto is inscribed above the main entrance to the new Exploratorium at Pier 15.)

 Oppenheimer served as the museum’s director until his death in 1985.
 Dr. Robert L. White served as director from 1987 to 1990.
 Dr. Goéry Delacôte served as executive director from 1991 until 2005.
 Dr. Dennis Bartels served as executive director of the Exploratorium from 2006 to 2016.
 Chris Flink served as director from June 2016 through February 2022, when he was replaced by the former Chancellor of the University of North Carolina School of the Arts (UNCSA) and PBS executive, Lindsay Bierman.
 The museum has expanded greatly since the 1980s, increasing outreach, expanding programs for educators, creating an expanded Web presence, and forming museum partnerships around the world.